Seeing your dog foaming at the mouth and shaking is a frightening sight to see, but it’s not always as serious as it seems.

 - Frequently Asked Questions (FAQs)

-What is Foaming at the Mouth?
+What Does a Dog Foaming at the Mouth Mean?

 When your dog begins to foam at the mouth, you will notice bubbles of foam or froth appearing on their lips and often around their mouth area as well as out of their nose.